How to Raise the Best Turkeys

 Shipping is usually extra.
 In my area, there is a farm that orders large numbers of BB turkeys at a lower price.
 So check on Craigslist or with your local Extension office to see if there are any farms that offer poults for 4H clubs or local farmers.

 Because turkeys lay few eggs, mostly in the spring, availability may be limited (especially for heritage breeds) and the cost is higher.
-The investment is considerable, so be sure you have feed and the proper brooding area set up in advance for the best results.
+The investment is considerable, so be sure you have high protein feed and the proper brooding area set up in advance for the best results.

 If you’re still not sure what breed of turkey to raise, check out my post ‘Broad Breasted vs Heritage: What’s the Best Turkey for Your Homestead?’